rclone/rclone/docs/content/commands/rclone_mount.md

-    --vfs-cache-max-size SizeSuffix        Max total size of objects in the cache (default off) --vfs-cache-min-free-space SizeSuffix  Target minimum free space on the disk containing the cache (default off) --vfs-cache-poll-interval duration     Interval to poll the cache for stale objects (default 1m0s) --vfs-write-back duration              Time to writeback files after last use when using cache (default 5s)
+    --vfs-cache-max-size SizeSuffix        Max total size of objects in the cache (default off) --vfs-cache-min-free-space SizeSuffix  Target minimum free space on the disk containing the cache (default off) --vfs-cache-poll-interval duration     Interval to poll the cache for stale objects (default 1m0s) --vfs-upload-exclude                   Exclude files matching pattern from being written to remote from VFS cache --vfs-write-back duration              Time to writeback files after last use when using cache (default 5s)

 If run with `-vv` rclone will print the location of the file cache.
 The